syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 ### PerspectiveAngle

 The **perspectiveAngle** specifies the appearance of the height, width, depth and wall of the 3D Chart.
-When the perspectiveAngle is decreased, the 3D object is appearing very close to viewer.
+When the perspectiveAngle is decreased, the 3D object appears very close to the viewer.
 But when it is increased, the 3D object appears far away from the viewer.

 {% highlight js %}